 To get started, we’ll import numpy and xarray-spatial, along with datashader and a set of its functions to help us quickly render images.

-import numpy as np import datashader as ds from datashader.transfer_functions import shade from datashader.transfer_functions import stack from datashader.transfer_functions import dynspread from datashader.transfer_functions import set_background from datashader.colors import Elevation import xrspatial
+import numpy as np import xarray as xr import datashader as ds from datashader.transfer_functions import shade from datashader.transfer_functions import stack from datashader.transfer_functions import dynspread from datashader.transfer_functions import set_background from datashader.colors import Elevation import xrspatial

-The rest of the geo-related functions work with raster data - or rasterized data, i.e. data that’s been aggregated into the regular row-column grid pattern of a raster.
+The rest of the geo-related functions work with raster data, i.e. data that’s been aggregated into the regular row-column grid pattern of a raster.
 In the code below, the datashader Canvas object helps us do this aggregation and returns a raster in the format of an xarray DataArray.

-Datashader’s Set1 maps low values to colors representing water and high ones to colors representing mountaintops, with a range of landscape color in between.
+The Set1 colormap from datashader maps low values to colors representing water and high ones to colors representing mountaintops, with a range of landscape color in between.

 We’ll apply this, but first we’ll also apply xarray-spatial’s hillshade to give an illuminated representation.

-Similar to zonal statistics, focal statistics are used to calculate local statistics, but relative to a focal point and a given neighborhood.
-The neighborhood is a user-defined kernel representing the cells which should be used in calculations.
-Currently, only circle and annulus kernels are implemented, but any custom kernel can be used given that: - The kernel is a
+Similar to zonal statistics, focal statistics are also used to calculate statistics locally, but relative to a focal point and a neighborhood around that rather than an inflexible zone.
+The neighborhood is defined with a kernel representing the neighboring cells which should be used in the calculations for each cell.
+Currently, only circle and annulus kernels are implemented, but any custom kernel can be used, as long as: - The kernel is a

-numpy array - The kernel’s dimensions are odd, so a
+numpy array - The kernel’s dimensions are odd: for

 3x1 kernel is valid while a

-The following example uses focal statistics to calculate the topographic position index (TPI), a measure of local topographic position relative to nearby neighbors.
-The TPI is scale-dependent and will vary based on the inner and outer radii chosen for the annulus kernel used for this calculation.
-Once calculated, the TPI can be used to classify slope positions and landforms within landscapes, and can also be used as a numeric feature for model inputs.
+The following example uses focal statistics to calculate the topographic position index (TPI), a measure of local topographic position (or elevation) relative to nearby neighbors.
+The TPI is scale-dependent and will vary based on the relative sizes of the inner and outer radii in the annulus kernel used, so one TPI does not define all TPIs.
+Once calculated, a TPI can be used to classify slope positions and landforms within landscapes, and can also be used as a numeric feature for model inputs.

 First, we use focal’s calc_cellsize to get the scaling right.